ARM-software/abi-aa/design-documents/bit-precise-types.rst

 that of ``int`` and similar for the ``16`` bit and unsigned variants (which implies having them sign- or zero-extended).

-One further point around this use-case, is that decisions which do not affect 8 and 16 bit types would not affect this use-case.
+Decisions which do not affect 8 and 16 bit types would not affect this use-case.

 For representing cryptography algorithms